RinCat/RTL88x2BU-Linux-Driver/README.md

 Linux in-tree rtw8822bu driver is a work in progress.
 Check [this](https://lore.kernel.org/lkml/20220518082318.3898514-1-s.hauer@pengutronix.de/) patchset.

-For official release note please check ReleaseNotes.pdf.
+For official release notes please check ReleaseNotes.pdf.

 **Note:** if you believe your device is **RTL8812BU** or **RTL8822BU** but after loading the module no NIC shows up, the device ID maybe not be in the driver whitelist.
 In this case, please submit a new issue with `lsusb` result, and your device name, brand, website, etc.